Introducing Seamless Payments for Creators & Brands with Banking Automation.

 For the brand side, we aimed to keep the effort minimal and maintain consistency with the current user flow.
 After discussions with developers, the only limitation we encountered was the need to trigger a modal for the user to select between paying out through a debit card or bank account before directing them to the Stripe page.

-Final creator flow: Adding payment method
+Creator flow: Adding payment method

-Final creator flow: Selecting payment type
+Creator flow: Selecting payment type

-Final brand flow: Selecting payment type
+Brand flow: Selecting payment type

-• This project enables users to receive payments for collaborative work, expanding support to approximately 500 additional banks for payment processing
+• This project enables users to receive payments for collaborative work, expanding support to approximately 500 additional banks for payment processing.

 The future: